 Is something out to get him?
 We don’t know at first, but it’s heavily implied: We’ve seen a lot of this comic’s imagery before; the nightmares, the Stepfordy town, and the abandoned building full of antiques (and dolls!) that happens to be the site of a death; and we know they’re never good signs.
 It’s further hinted-at when multiple townsfolk insinuate that our protagonist is going to be staying whether he wants to or not.
 Then, when they hold a festival to excise malevolent spirits, it’s an almost sure sign that we’ll be seeing some of those in the future.

 I could go on, to the hole-faces, Iris’s amnesia, and Wadsworth’s slow descent into madness, but I won’t.
 That’s the gist of it.
 Plus, you should read it for yourself, anyway.
 It’s good.

 And That’s Pretty Much It

-There’s a lot more to horror than this: the lighting, the specifics of the sound design, what makes a creature scary… But I think that you can figure all those things out by connecting it back to this set of basics.
+There’s a lot more to horror than this: lighting, the specifics of sound design, what makes a creature scary… But I think that you can figure all those things out by analyzing how they trace back to this set of basics.